drocheam/optrace/docs/source/usage/gui.rst

 Command Window
 #######################

-Inside this window commands can run from inside the |TraceGUI| class.
+Inside this window, commands can be defined and executed from inside the scope of the |TraceGUI| class.
-Scripting on the GUI or change |Raytracer| properties is possible, like adding, changing or removing geometries.
+This allows for the scripting on the GUI and |Raytracer| at runtime, including adding, changing or removing geometries.

-After entering a command in the upper text field the ``Run``-button needs to be pressed.
+After entering a command in the upper text field, the ``Run``-button needs to be pressed.
-Note that the command is only run, if the GUI is idle, therefore not doing any other tasks.
+Note that the command is only run, if the GUI is idle and not doing any other tasks.

-After running the command, the scene is automatically updated and the geometry is retraced if the option "Retrace and replot automatically" is set.
+After running the command, the scene is automatically updated and the geometry is retraced if the option *"Retrace and replot automatically"* is set.
-This can also be done manually with th ``Replot/Retrace`` Button.
+This can also be done manually with the ``Replot/Retrace`` Button.

-The command is added to the history in the lower part of the window.
+The command is added to the history list in the lower part of the window.
 Copy each history field with ``Ctrl+C`` or export the whole history by pressing ``Copy History to Clipboard``.
-There is also a ``Clear`` button available that empties the history.
+There is also a ``Clear`` button available that empties the entire history.

 .. figure:: ../images/ui_command_window.png